 Loading...

-mRNA–Protein Correlation by Clinical Stages across Cancer types
+mRNA–Protein Correlation by Clinical Stages (Pan-Cancer)

 The bar chart displays Spearman correlation coefficients (ρ) between mRNA (FPKM-UQ) and protein expression (PTM-specific) across cancer types, grouped by clinical stages.
 Toggle individual stages using the legend to view specific stages.
 Hover over bars to view Cancer Type, Stage, correlation coefficient, and p-value.
 Selecting a bar opens a scatter plot showing gene-level correlations.